 What is the Abandoned Website?Abandoned is a word genealogists don't like to come across in records of loved ones because it usually means heartache.
 It might be an abandoned or cast off baby, child, or family.
 It could be a husband deserting his wife, or vice versa.
 Any way you look at it, abandoned, usually, isn't a cause for excitement, but it was when I found a website titled: Abandoned.

 Abandoned is a website loaded with vintage finds, photographic works, and historical accounting's of abandoned United States places in a blog format.
-One will find places such as a military ammunition depot in Indiana, the Old Crow Distillery in Kentucky, and the Ro-Na Theater in Ohio.
+One will find places such as a military ammunition depot in Indiana, and the Old Crow Distillery in Kentucky.
 Using the tags at the bottom of the home page, or by clicking 'start here' gets you started on finding abandoned, endangered, demolished and ,in some cases, restored places.

 One can search by city or state.
 Clicking on the "Detroit" tag will bring up blog posts with places such as St. John Berchman's Catholic Church and Servite High School, Woodward Avenue Presbyterian Church, Lee Plaza, Lafayette Building, Packard Automotive Plant and more.
 One might be interested in hospitals, prisons, or in my case, railroads.
 There is much to see at this website and the photography is wonderful.

 Later, I went back to search more Michigan railroads because my Great Grandfather, David Watt, was a train engineer also.
 He worked for the DSS&A Railroad Company, Duluth, South Shore and Atlantic, for many years.
 Again, a brief history and pictures are included.